Exhibitions

 Winter Residency 2026

 A key part of the project involves designing and collaboratively building a simple updraft wood-fired kiln using reclaimed house bricks.
-Together, participants will research, construct, and fire this kiln, transforming discarded materials into tools for creativity.
+Together, participants research, construct, and fire this kiln, transforming discarded materials into tools for creativity.

 Staging the Self